SoftwareTester27/WinHackerEdition/README.md

 Tired of that stock Windows look that's about as exciting as a 404 error?
 WinHackerEdition flips the script, turning your cluttered boredom into a green-tinted hacker haven.
 Imagine your desktop pulsing with matrix rain, sharp icons that scream "code ninja," and accents that tie it all together without overwhelming your workflow.

 It's not just pretty—it's productive.
 Reduced distractions mean more focus on VS Code marathons or browser debugging sessions.
-Cross-app compatibility ensures your tools like Chrome, Terminal, or even Notepad++ feel right at home in this cyberpunk upgrade.
+Cross-app compatibility ensures your tools like VS Code, Visual Studio 2022+, or even Terminal feel right at home in this cyberpunk upgrade.
 Join the revolution: one theme at a time, reclaim your screen from the mundane.

 ## ✨ Key Features

-- **Vibrant Green Accents**: Customizable #00FF00 hues that light up your taskbar, Start menu, and window borders—perfect for that authentic hacker glow without eye strain.
+- **Vibrant Green Accents**: Customizable #00CC6A hues that light up your taskbar, Start menu, and window borders—perfect for that authentic hacker glow without eye strain.
 - **Dynamic Live Wallpapers**: Matrix-inspired animations that subtly move in the background, keeping your desktop alive and immersive (no performance hit on modern hardware).
 - **Seamless Cross-App Compatibility**: Themes sync with dev tools like VS Code, Git Bash, and browsers—your entire ecosystem gets the green treatment.

-- **Icon and Cursor Packs**: Sleek, minimalist replacements that modernize your shortcuts, from file explorers to app launchers.
+- Universal Mica effect on Windows 11 devices

 Teaser: Toggle "hacker mode" via a simple script for intensified green effects during late-night coding sessions.